 To find out how you can pray for your brothers and sisters in Christ being persecuted in other countries, become an advocate for those behind bars or write a letter of encouragement to a Christian in prison.
 Visit www.prisoneralert.com a ministry of The Voice of the Martyrs.

-For just $16 a month, you can provide four Bibles for people around the world who don’t have one, but are hungry for the word of God.
+You can help provide Bibles for people around the world who don’t have one, but are hungry for the word of God.
 Find out more by visiting www.bibleleague.org.

 Since its inception in 1987, volunteers for Fort Wayne Habitat for Humanity